American Cities

 Women of the Cold War

-Students will explore the period out on foot in DC.
-Tour the Georgetown neighborhood through a completely new lens, stopping by various sites and businesses.
+Students will explore DC., tour the Georgetown neighborhood through a completely new lens, and stop by various sites and businesses.
 Through discussions, historical analysis, and firsthand accounts, this class offers a perspective on the experiences of women in Washington, DC, at the intersection of gender, power, and politics during the Cold War era.

 Your guide on this adventure is Katie Kirkpatrick.